Addressing Differences Behind Cancer Inconsistencies: 2022 Advancing the Science of Cancer in Latinos

 Marcella Nunez-Smith

-Social Inequities and Impact on Cancer
+Social Differences and Impact on Cancer

-Throughout the pandemic, the COVID-19 Health Equity Task Force found that communities themselves were the best resource of insight into their own needs.
+Throughout the pandemic, the COVID-19 Health [Improvement] Task Force found that communities themselves were the best resource of insight into their own needs.
 They began by engaging community leaders and working with individuals who had proven trustworthy to the community.
 Meeting people where they were was also important, and building mechanisms of community support empowered positive outcomes.
-By listening to and relying on generational wisdom, the task force observed health behavior changes, increased access to care, and the closing of many inequity gaps.
+By listening to and relying on generational wisdom, the task force observed health behavior changes, increased access to care, and the closing of many gaps.

-Dismantling Discrimination in Healthcare
+Dismantling Unfairness in Healthcare

-Dr. Nunez-Smith ended by emphasizing that both patients and providers experience discrimination in healthcare, which disrupts the trust that is so fundamental to the patient-provider relationship.
+Dr. Nunez-Smith ended by emphasizing that both patients and providers experience unfairness in healthcare, which disrupts the trust that is so fundamental to the patient-provider relationship.
 Currently, only 5.8% of practicing physicians identify as Latino, compared to 18% of the overall US population.

 Paying Respects and Con Respeto: Economic Considerations of Community-driven Interventions